easably/check-english-time/README.md

-# learn-time
+# Learn-Time

-Open source plugins for metrics about your language learning
+Open-source plugin for collecting metrics about your language learning process.

+If you have problems with your motivation in language learning, you can install our plugin on Chrome.
+You can define your time spent at the moment reading/watching content in English.